mennosmit-dev/mennosmit-dev/README.md

 # 👋 Hi, I'm Menno Smit
-<sub>I am a dedicated AI engineer on a mission to make the world more efficient.
+<sub>I am a dedicated ML engineer on a mission to make the world more efficient.
 Feel free to
 contact me to if you have any challenges you need solved or if you have ideas you want collaboration on.
 ---